 Among the plaintiffs there were, R.J.
 Reynolds, owned by Reynolds American, Lorillard Tobacco, Commonwealth Brands Inc., Santa Fe Natural Tobacco Company Inc and Liggett Group LLC and Santa Fe Natural Tobacco Company Inc.

-Altria Group Inc., owner of the nation’s leading cigarette manufacturer, Philip Morris USA, which makes the best-selling Marlboro brand, did not participate in the lawsuit.
+Altria Group Inc., owner of the nation’s leading cigarette manufacturer, Philip Morris USA, which makes the best-selling Marlboro cigarettes, did not participate in the lawsuit.